 - How is the financial strength of the insurance carrier?
 Has it changed?

 Because the ILIT is so important to the family of the insured, the status of the life insurance policy must be communicated effectively to the interested parties.

 Charter Trust Company provides comprehensive ILIT administration, life insurance policy management as well as policy review.
-We have a staff committed to ILIT management, oversight, analysis and support.
-Our staff includes wealth advisors, CFPs, life insurance experts and wealth administration experts.
-Together we offer a solution to the problems, and potential problems, which can arise with Irrevocable Life Insurance Trusts.
+We have a staff committed to ILIT management, oversight, analysis, and support.
+Our staff includes wealth advisors, CFP® professionals, life insurance experts, and wealth administration experts.
+Together we offer a solution to the problems and potential problems, which can arise with Irrevocable Life Insurance Trusts.

 1Richard L. Harris and Russ Alan Prince, “The Problem with Trusts Owning Life Insurance,” Trusts and Estates, May 2003, p.
 62